jdbeutel/ics699-docs/finalReport/finalReport.md

 I updated the design of my 2010 project to the distributed data model that I suggested in the unification section above.

+### Data Model ###

 My previous design was like Wikipedia, where users collaborate to keep the same instance of data up to date.
 My new design is more like Github, when users fork their own copy of the data and share updates.
-Forking is more complicated, but it matches better with what users do in the real world with their own physical address books or smartphones.
+This forking will add some new complexities, but it resolves several issues with my previous design, and it matches better with what users do in the real world with their own physical address books or smartphones.
 Although the data model is distributed, the architecture is still centralized, i.e., the web app runs on a single server, containing each user's copy of the data.

-### Data Model
+#### Old, Wikipedia Model ####

 My old, Wikipedia model was oriented around who can view or edit each instance of data.
-In this model, the data was central and unique, intended to reflect the objective truth.
+In that model, a person's current contact info appeared only once in the system, not in different copies for different users; the data was central, intended to approach the objective truth.
-The UI included a color key on expansion toggle buttons to indicate that zooming in will reveal editable fields.
+The UI included a color key on the expansion toggle buttons, to indicate that zooming in will reveal editable fields.
 It also displayed the owner of the data, if other than the current user.

-Collaboration updating a contact's info would occur in the open, visible to everyone who could see that contact.
-Users who were allowed to edit the contact could negotiate over the correctness of the info, reverting to earlier versions in its history if necessary, and hopefully reaching a group concensus.
+Users who were allowed to edit the contact could update its info, adding corrections or reverting to earlier versions in its history if necessary.
+The users with permission to see the contact could watch this collaboration of updates, and hopefully reach a consensus.
 The owner of the contact could have the final say by revoking edit permissions.

-This model was complicated by managing transitive access to the data, such as friend-of-a-friend, potentially revoking access to the user who provided the data in the first place.
-It was also complicated by supporting only a single instance of each person in the system, requiring all to be discoverable by all users, allowing a new user to gain ownership of her own person, and resolving collisions between unrelated users (as described in the issues section above).
+That model was complicated by managing transitive access to the data, such as friend-of-a-friend, potentially revoking access to the user who provided the data in the first place.
+It was also complicated by: supporting only a single instance of each person in the system, requiring them all to be discoverable by all users; needing to provide a way for a new user to gain ownership of her own person; and, resolving collisions between unrelated users (as described in the issues section above).

+#### New, Github Model ####

 In my new, Github model, the user can edit all the data she can see, because she gets her own copy of it.
+So, there is no need to indicate where to dig for editable fields.
 Just like the real world, if the user has access to some data, then she can choose with whom to share that data, directly.
-This model is centered on the user, making her data subjective and relative, which resolves several issues.
+This model is centered on the user, making her data subjective and relative, resolving the issues listed above with the Wikipedia model.

 When data is shared, each copy retains the ID of the original, along with its own ID.
 This forms a set across transitive copies of the data, allowing the app to group together updates for the same original ID.
 The user can share her updates with a subset, or whichever users she chooses.
+Updates offered to a shared group display which members have accepted or rejected them, serving as recommendations and providing hints to users about whether they should trust the advice, based on the user's knowledge of the relation of each member to the information being updated.
+In addition to accuracy, hopefully this will provide enough contextual integrity (Nissenbaum, 2004) for responsible sharing of the data.

+I did not plan to have the app automatically decide which advice to trust, despite having found some research on that (mentioned in an earlier section about the unification issue).
+This is because the app would still need to let the user override any automatic decision, or make a manual decision when the app did not have the confidence to make an automatic one, so it would not simplify the UI.
+Also, contact information should change rarely enough that the lack of this automatic feature should not be a burden.

-Updates offered to a shared group display which members have accepted or rejected them.
-If a user hijacks a shared contact, like a hijacked email thread, by filling in the wrong data, or data for another contact, then peer pressure comes into play.
+A user could hijack a shared contact, like a hijacked email thread, by filling in the wrong data, or data for a different contact.
+In that case, my app will rely on peer pressure.
 The other users can reject such updates, or contact the transgressor out-of-band.

 Besides sets of copies, there may be duplicate data,